[schema type=”product” url=”http://www.spyderco.com/” name=”Spydereco Knives” manfu=”Spydereco” ]

 Stuart Ackerman is a custom knifemaker from New Zealand, with a reputation for making functional utility knives.
 The new Spyderco Serrata model is one of those.
 Its massive 118 mm blade is made of 440C, 5.2 mm thick stainless steel.
 What surprises is the manufacturing technology.
 Instead of forging or rolling, this knife is cast.
 The people at Spyderco say that in this process the steel develops a specific crystal structure in so called dendric pattern akin to a branching tree.
 Apparently, it has certain advantages during the field use, maintenance and sharpening.
 The balance, handle shape and the general impression is outstanding.
 The handle is black micarta and the knife comes in a Boltaron sheath.

 Most of us choose a folder for our EDC use.
 However some of us prefer smaller fixed blades.
 Spyderco offers several knives in that range and one of them is Swick 3.
 It’s a lightweight and compact integral knife made of a single slab of S30V steel.
 This 60 g knife is 3.7 mm thick and has a 60 mm flat ground Wharncliffe blade.
 The large finger hole allows for the firm grip and makes precise cuts much easier.
-The knife comes with no sheath nor handle scales, so every user can customize it by their liking, either by wrapping a rope round the handle or crafting a unique set of scales.
+This obviously not OTF knife comes with no sheath nor handle scales, so every user can customize it by their liking, either by wrapping a rope round the handle or crafting a unique set of scales.